shoeffner/gaze/README.md

 #### `where_people_look`

-This is a reimplementation of Judd et al. (2009)'s data acquisition experiment.
+This is a reimplementation of Judd et al. (2009)'s data acquisition experiment \cite judd2009.

 It needs to be *installed* using `make install` to put the images into the correct location.
 You can run it by simply typing `./where_people_look` from